JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 # **Tutorial 6:** Using Animations.jl to Create something with more Pep!

-In the last couple of tutorials you've learned the basics of Javis and some of the more advanced stuff like [`SubAction`](@ref).
+In the last couple of tutorials you've learned the basics of Javis and some of the more advanced stuff like [`Action`](@ref).

 ## Our goal

 The goal of this tutorial is to explain a new feature we have added in v0.2 of Javis.
 Before this every animation was basically linear.
-What I mean by this is: If you move an object from `A` to `B` using [`Translation`](@ref) it would do so in a linear and therefore boring fashion.
+What I mean by this is: If you move an object from `A` to `B` using [`anim_translate`](@ref) it would do so in a linear and therefore boring fashion.

 We'll create an interesting loading animation for this.
 It consists of five circles which move from the center to the outside rotate around the center and back to the origin.
 During this process they appear and disappear as well as changing color.

 ## Learning Outcomes

-This tutorial shows some more power of subactions that we introduced in v0.2.
+This tutorial shows some more power of actions that we introduced in v0.2.
 Combined with the power of the awesome library [Animations.jl](https://github.com/jkrumbiegel/Animations.jl) you have very fine grained control over the objects you animate and understand the ease of its easing functions. 😄

 Today you'll learn how to
 - use easing functions to have animations with pep